huggingface/blog/enterprise_hub_aws_marketplace.md

 If you want to enable the Enterprise Hub and use your organization as a private and safe collaborative platform for your team to build AI with open source, please follow the steps below.

-Open the Billing settings for your organization and click on the ‘Enterprise Hub’ Tab and click on “Subscribe Now”
+Open the Billing settings for your organization, click on the ‘Enterprise Hub’ Tab, and click on “Subscribe Now”

 ![Subscribe Now](assets/158_aws_marketplace/08_subscribe.jpg "Subscribe Now")